fsvieira/zebradb-core/README.md

 # zebradb-core

+IMPORTANT: This project is a personal research endeavor, and as such, is subject to ongoing experimentation and evolution.
+Therefore, certain aspects of the project are likely to change as new insights and discoveries are made.

 The zebradb-core project is a symbolic computation query system, given a set of computational definitions it will answer questions about them, therefor it is better suited for software validation and constraint satisfaction problems.